joechea-aupp/vehicle-maintenance/README.md

 - [ ] beautify error message
 - [x] toggle dark and light mode
 - [x] add spotlight like for global search
+- [ ] add place holder for car service when it is empty

 ### functionality